-Thai Massaman Curry is a flavor-packed, mild curry with a perfect blend of sweet, spicy, and creamy.
-Loaded with lean chicken and a colorful medley of vegetables, this easy-to-make restaurant favorite comes together in just 30 minutes in the Instant Pot.
+This Thai Massaman Curry recipe with chicken is a flavor-packed, mild curry with a perfect blend of sweet, spicy, and creamy.
+Loaded with lean chicken and a colorful medley of vegetables, it's an easy-to-make restaurant favorite that comes together in just 30 minutes in the Instant Pot or on the stove.

 Jump to: